abartov/pronuncify/README.md

 A single-file database (using `SQLite`) is used to track which words have been recorded so far.

-Currently, the script only handles ingesting word lists and recording batches of word pronunciations.
-The resultant Ogg files are just deposited in a specified (or default) directory, and it is up to the user to upload them to Commons appropriately (and to keep track of what's been uploaded already; ideally move it away from the output directory once uploaded).
-In the future, I may implement OAuth-based authentication so that the script would also be able to upload the files on your behalf.
+Currently, the script handles ingesting word lists, recording batches of word pronunciations, and uploading them to Wikimedia Commons.
+The resultant Ogg files are deposited in a specified (or default) directory, and the user can either upload them to Commons manually, or employ the --upload option to have Pronuncify upload the files on their behalf.
+Pronuncify will automatically assign the appropriate category on Commons, based on the language code.

+To upload, Pronuncify needs your Wikimedia username and password.
+In the future, I may implement OAuth-based authentication.

 ##Prerequisites
 * Ruby 2.x
 * the **sqlite3** library (`apt-get install sqlite3`) and gem (`gem install sqlite3`)
+* the **mediawiki_api** gem (`gem install mediawiki_api`)
+* the **iso-639** gem (`gem install iso-639`)
 * **alsa-utils** (`apt-get install alsa-utils`)
 * **sox** (`apt-get install sox`)
 * your console needs to be able to render words in the chosen language (fonts matter!)